Sexual Assault Nurse Examiner (SANE)

 - Avoid further trauma to all sexual assault survivors in the health care environment.

 - Maximize the probability of collecting and preserving the physical evidence of an assault for potential use in the legal system.

 - Maintaining a state-wide roster of SANE-trained and SANE-certified healthcare professionals to ensure service capacity across rural SD counties.

-- Providing support to healthcare professionals interested and willing to become SANE-trained or SANE-certified by holding quarterly workshops.
+- Providing financial support to healthcare professionals interested and willing to become SANE-trained or SANE-certified.

 - Identifying and partnering with the existing networks of sexual assault response

 - Partnering with local universities to integrate SANE education into the nursing curriculum.

 The SANE Learning Collaborative is intended for South Dakota healthcare professionals seeking forensic nursing education.
 Being a member of this SANE group will allow you to ask questions, access on-line resources, receive current training offerings, apply for financial assistance, and collaborate with other SANE Learning Collaborative members.